johna-lee/striker-project/README.md

 [comment]: <> (Insert Bigquery merge screenshot)

 Power BI Desktop
-With the dataset now complete, the merged "match_data" table was imported into Power BI Desktop (as shown below) and matrix table visualization selected.
+With the dataset now complete, the final step of the data pipeline was to import the merged "match_data" table into Power BI Desktop for analysis, as shown below.

 [comment]: <> (Insert PowerBI load table screenshot)

+The Analysis
-The following bullet points highlight each stage of analysis and the thought process behind it.
+Although data has been extracted, loaded, transformed, and ready for analysis, my job of finding a striker is just beginning!
+The following bullet points highlight each stage of my analysis and the thought process behind it.
+Since I am used to pivot table formats, I chose a matrix table for my initial visualization.

-    -
+    - Player and Sum of Goals - The first fields added to the matrix were "player" and the sum of "goals", sorted descending.
+After all, my job is to find a goalscorer, right?
+Yes, but there are obivous problems with such a basic approach.
+What if the top goalscorer played more games than everyone else?
+What if someone scored a lot of goals, but is a defender and not an attacker?
+I'll address questions like these and more throughout the analysis.

+    - Filtering on "W" - As mentioned above and at the beginning of this project, I am looking for an attacker.
+Luckily, attackers in the forward line all contain a "W" in the position description; forwards are "FW", while left and right wingers are "LW" and "RW" respectively.
+To ensure all relevant data is captured, an advanced filter containing "W" is applied to position as shown below.

+[comment]: <> (Insert PowerBI contains W screenshot)

+    - Count of Match_ID vs. Sum of Minutes -